 Politicians are rarely good with technology.
 Nothing illustrates this better than the 2011 parliamentary debate over the Copyright (Infringing File Sharing) Amendment Act.

-A lot of nonsense was spoken at the time.
+People spoke a lot of nonsense at the time.
 The NBR described the debate as loopy.
 That was kind.
 It was obvious the MPs had no idea what they were talking about.

 The otherwise obscure New Plymouth MP Jonathan Young took the madness to a higher level.
 He made headlines speaking in an empty parliament chamber saying:

 “…The computer system called Skynet that ruled the world.
 It’s like the internet today.”

 Most of us had no idea what Skynet is.
 Yet we all knew Young was out of touch with the real world when he spoke.